Page updated: March 12, 2021

 Should employees wear face masks?

 First of all, there is a difference between face masks (source control) and respirators (PPE).
 Face masks or surgical masks are loose fitting and provide protection to those surrounding the wearer.
 Face masks catch droplets and aerosols escaping the wearer.
 There is some filtration for the wearer, but because fit is different with each mask, there is no way to know how well a face mask will protect you.
 However, respirators, such as N95 masks, provide a tight seal and protect the wearer from airborne contaminants.
 In addition, respirators put a burden on your body when used.
 Because of that, employers must comply with several requirements when employees wear N95 masks at work.

 OSHA and CDC require all healthcare workers in contact with COVID-19 patients to wear respirators with protection of at least N95.
 Employees in the print industry should not wear respirators or N95 masks to protect themselves from catching COVID-19.

 Citywide Facemask Requirements

-Besides the Minnesota and North Dakota Orders requiring facemask usage, some cities, such as Omaha, NE; Lincoln, NE; Minneapolis, MN and St. Paul, MN implemented mandatory facemask requirements.
+Besides the Minnesota Order requiring facemask usage, some cities, such as Fargo, ND; Omaha, NE; Lincoln, NE; Minneapolis, MN and St. Paul, MN implemented mandatory facemask requirements.
 The Minneapolis and Omaha requirement applies to areas open to the public.
 The Lincoln, NE mandate applies to all indoor businesses including printers.
 The St. Paul requirement does NOT apply to printers or other manufacturers.

 Cloth face coverings in public

 On April 3, 2020, the CDC recommended the general population should wear cloth face coverings in public settings where other social distancing measures are difficult to maintain.

-Apparently, many people show no symptoms of COVID-19 and could spread the disease to others unknowingly by talking.
+Apparently, 35% of people infected with COVID-19 show no symptoms.
+They could spread the disease to others unknowingly by talking.

 The CDC recommends wearing cloth face masks such as those that could be made at home, including a surgical mask, or a bandanna.
 In the Printing Industry, care must be taken that any face covering does not create an additional hazard where the loose ends of a face mask could get caught in print rollers or other moving machinery.
 In addition, these cloth masks should be washed at least daily or disposed of daily.